 Pricing: There is a free plan, and they have a Pro plan at $25/mo

 I’ve used Olark for years now.
 Plan and simple it’s a chat application that lets you connect with your site visitors.
-The tool tells you who is on your site, their location, and what they are looking at on your site.
+This growth hacking tools tells you who is on your site, their location, and what they are looking at on your site.
 You can then chat at them in very relevant way to engage them.
 The basic value of the tool is letting you start extremely targeted chats with your site visitors at the most relevant time (when they are live on your site).
 The tool also integrates with Zendesk and all other customer support tools to keep track of your correspondence.

 Pricing: They have a 14-day free trial and paid plans start at $15/mo